-CHAPEL HILL, N.C.— The schedule for constructing the controversial Mid-Currituck Bridge—an expensive and environmentally destructive seven mile toll-bridge that would connect the Outer Banks town of Corolla with mainland Currituck County—has again been delayed.
+The schedule for constructing the controversial Mid-Currituck Bridge—an expensive and environmentally destructive seven-mile toll-bridge that would connect the Outer Banks town of Corolla with mainland Currituck County—has been delayed again.
 Last week, the North Carolina Department of Transportation confirmed that the project’s schedule was pushed back as the agency continues to study the need for the bridge and the viability of alternative solutions after new data showed a drastically reduced traffic forecast.
-The governor previously announced last November that the bridge project had been accelerated and construction would begin in the summer of 2017.
+Less than a year ago, the governor announced that the bridge project had been accelerated and construction would begin in the summer of 2017.

 New data obtained by SELC from NCDOT suggests that the delay might stem from questions about the need for the bridge and its financial viability.
 The new data show that future traffic volumes on the Northern Outer Banks are now estimated to be significantly lower than previously anticipated by NCDOT—in some instances almost half of earlier estimates.